12174521/Higher-Diploma-in-Software-Development/VendingFX/README.md

  - Provides a graphical user interface (GUI) to the system using JavaFX;

  - Offers operator authentication services for customers and admin.

+ The program can be run through the main Login class.